Buckwheat, as one of the SirtFoods what is it and how do you cook it?

-Buckwheat also comes in several different forms: buckwheat seeds (often called buckwheat groats, or just buckwheat), noodles, pasta and flour.
+Buckwheat comes in several different forms: buckwheat seeds (often called buckwheat groats, or just buckwheat), noodles, pasta and flour.
 The groats are available completely raw or sprouted and are also available toasted.
 The toasted buckwheat groats are commonly referred to as kasha and have an earthier, nuttier flavour than the raw buckwheat.

 Why is buckwheat so healthy?

 Buckwheat is high in protein and fibre.
-It is rich in many trace minerals, including manganese, magnesium and copper and is a good source of the B vitamins.
+It is rich in many trace minerals, including manganese, magnesium and copper and is a good source of B vitamins.
 It also contains relatively few calories (66 calories for an 80g cooked portion, 40g uncooked) and practically no fat.
 Buckwheat also ranks low on the glycaemic scale.
-In fact buckwheat is so packed with nutrients and antioxidants that it is often referred to as a “superfood”.
+In fact, buckwheat is so packed with nutrients and antioxidants that it is often referred to as a “superfood”.

 Diets that contain buckwheat have been linked to a lowered risk of developing high cholesterol and high blood pressure and buckwheat may even help weight loss, reduce food cravings and improve diabetes.

 Buckwheat is an excellent source of plant-based protein, meaning buckwheat is a great choice for vegetarian and vegan diets.